Deer Protection and Management Advisory Committee

 Deer Management Strategies:

 Traditionally, white-tailed deer are hunted within Southampton Town by bow/archery or shotgun.
 Hunting seasons and hunting methods are governed by the New York State Department of Environmental Protection (NYCDEC).
-2015-2016 hunting season calendar.
+Click here for NYCDEC Hunting Season dates

 The Town of Southampton participates in the DEC’s Deer Management Assistance Program, giving out 26 bonus DMP permits in 2014.
 In addition, the Town issued 108 Landowner’s Endorsement permits in 2014.
 The Landowner Endorsement permits allow hunters to access other people’s property through the property owner’s written consent.
 In total, the DEC reports 666 deer harvested in the Town of Southampton in 2014.

-Hunting licenses and permits are available at the Town Clerk’s office, open Monday to Friday, 8:15 am to 4:15 pm.
+Hunting licenses and permits are available at the Town Clerk’s office.

 The Town recognizes that deer damage to agriculture, especially tree nurseries and cropland remains a significant issue on the East End.
 This is particularly true along farm woodland edges and on smaller farm plots.